ArchivistDevelopers/PruebaFlujo/README.md

 ![alt text](https://github.com/ArchivistDevelopers/Entertainment-smart-contracts/blob/main/Dependencies_v1.png?raw=true)
 ### Second Proposal
 3 contracts and one interface are deployed in this architecture.
-The Main Experience contract inherits the functionalities of the Club options contract (both share many functionalities) and in turn, the Genesis inherits the functionalities of the Main Experience and Art&Collectibles contracts.
-The interface will include de functionalities to check the genesis members and to update the balance of the token
+The Main Experience contract inherits the functionalities of the Club Options contract (both share many functionalities) and in turn, the Genesis inherits the functionalities of the Main Experience and Art&Collectibles contracts.
+The interface includes functionalities to check the genesis members and to update the balance of the token.

 **Pros** | **Cons**
 --- | ---
-More blockchain efficent (-cost, -time) | No compatible with Opensea Cheap in the communication between SCs| Less secure due to more centralize balances Less complexity in front-end|
+More blockchain efficent (-cost, -time) | Not Opensea compatible due to collect. format Cheaper communication between SCs| Less secure due to more centralized balances Less complexity in front-end|
-Low cost on deploy (3 deploys) |
+Lower cost on deployment (3 deploys) |

 ![alt text](https://github.com/ArchivistDevelopers/Entertainment-smart-contracts/blob/main/Dependencies_v2.png?raw=true)
 ### Third Proposal
-In this last proposal, 4 contracts will be deployed and the genesis contract will inherit the functionalities of the OE token and the Main Experience and Club Options contracts will be grouped into one contract.
-There would only be one interface to check the genesis membership.
+In this last proposal, 4 contracts are deployed and the Genesis contract inherits the functionalities of the OE token, the Main Experience and Club Options contracts will be grouped into one contract.
+There is only one interface to check the genesis membership.

 **Pros** | **Cons**
 --- | ---